SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 HINT - "When the upper shroud is tensioned against the flat recess of the casting, it makes an abrupt turn over the sharp edge of the cap as it goes to the masthead, resulting in point loading of the wire.
 To alleviate the point loading, round off the top of the recess with a small round file, leaving the metal smooth with the correct radius to match the wire diameter.
 There you go, good for a few more miles through the Southern Ocean!"

 Positioning the cap along the shroud is a bit of a juggling act.
 With the mast horizontal and the shroud tightened, push the spreader up a bit while holding the shroud tight, then tighten the cap.
 When the turnbuckles are tightened, the angles above and below should be equal and the compression force on the spreader will be directly in line with it.
-If they aren't, move the cap up or down accordingly.
+If they aren't equal, move the cap up or down accordingly.
 You'll know it is correct when you can just slip the spreader over the stub.

 When a spreader bisects the angle to the shroud (highlighted in photo), the compression force on the spreader is balanced (directly along the spreader).
 It should go without saying that the port and starboard angles of the spreaders must be identical.
 Unequal support may result in spreader collapse followed by mast failure.